qExobyte/qExobyte.github.io/_pages/about.md

 <img src="/images/score.jpg" align="right">
 As both a student and a tutor, I've developed strategies for learning math effectively and succeeding on the SAT. **These strategies enabled me to earn a perfect math score on the SAT both times I took it.
 My goal as a tutor is to help other students do the same.**

-I've tutored students all across the country, from small schools on the West Coast to TJHSST, America's #1 public high school here in Northern Virginia.
+I've tutored students all across the country, from schools on the West Coast to TJHSST, America's #1 public high school here in Northern Virginia.
 My tutoring is simple yet effective--most recently, I've helped a student get from a satisfactory 660 to a near perfect 760 in only 8 sessions.
 No matter your comfort with math, if you're determined to learn, I'd love to help you become a stronger problem solver.

 My tutoring takes place online through Google Meet.
 In case you're unsure if my tutoring would be best, **I offer a 30 minute trial session *completely free*.** If you're happy with this trial session, we can schedule paid sessions for the prices listed below.